jspanchal/codetonics/_posts/javascript/2017-12-29-detecting-array-vs-object.md

 Opps! something is definitely wrong here.
 Instead of returning an array of player names, it is returning an array containing only ```undefined```.

-*Checking types in Javascript is well known as a pretty unreliable process.*
+*Checking types in JavaScript is well known as a pretty unreliable process.*

 The problem here is that our function's array detection logic is reversed.
 In JavaScript an ```Array``` is just a special type of ```Object``` and because of that, it is impossible for our ```else if``` to ever be triggered.
 And since the array we passed in doesn't have a name property, we end up returning an array containing only an ```undefined``` element.